Shake, Rattle & Roll II: "Aswang"

-Portia (Manilyn Reynes) was invited by her best friend, Monica (Ana Roces), to celebrate the fiesta in her hometown village.
-After their arrival, she is welcomed by the villagers including Monica's mother (Vangie Labalan) and the town chief (Rez Cortez), but the tricycle driver (Richard Gomez) who brought them to town urges Portia to leave the barrio and get back home to Manila.
+Portia is invited by her best friend, Monica to celebrate a fiesta in her village.
+After their arrival, she is welcomed by the villagers including Monica's mother and the village chief, but the tricycle driver who brought them to town urges Portia to leave the barrio and return to Manila.

 While Portia is sleeping, Monica questions her mother about the chieftain's doubts on her about Portia in order to commence with the ceremony for the fiesta.
-The next day, Portia and Monica are greeted by their fellow friends, Ricky (Aljon Jimenez) and Milo (Anjo Yllana), who are camping outside the barrio.
+The next day, Portia and Monica are greeted by their friends, Ricky and Milo, who are camping outside the barrio.
 They had followed Portia after she arrived at the village and are convinced about the rumors that the townsfolk are aswangs but she denies their claims.

-Later, Portia becomes suspicious of the eccentric nature of the villagers after inspecting their appetite for eating raw meat during their daily meals earlier.
-On the night of the fiesta, Portia finds the tricycle driver locked in one of the suspended hunting cages who convinced Portia to escape the village, warning her that the townspeople will eat him.
+Later, Portia becomes suspicious of the eccentric nature of the villagers after inspecting their appetite for eating raw meat during their daily meals.
+On the night of the fiesta, Portia finds the tricycle driver locked in a suspended hunting cage who convinces Portia to escape, warning her that the townspeople will eat him.

 Back at the house, Monica confesses to Portia that the rumors behind the town are actually true and that the residents are a group of aswangs.
 She also reveals to her that she lures virgins into the barrio as a human sacrifice to commemorate their feast every year.
 As a result, their next victim is Portia as Monica attempts to sedate her with a drug-tainted tea to initiate the creatures' feast.
 Portia had already discovered her intention earlier and managed to switch their teas during their conversation.
-After Monica passes out from the drug, Portia conceals her on the bed with her blanket before the townspeople arrive as the chief unwittingly kills Monica and take her body instead.
+After Monica passes out from the drug, Portia conceals her on the bed with her blanket before the townspeople arrive as the chief unwittingly kills Monica and takes her body instead.

 While she sneaks out of the barrio to escape, Portia witnesses the townspeople feasting on their victims, including the tricycle driver, during the ceremony before their transformation.
-The aswangs are infuriated by the death of Monica after realizing Portia's intentions and begin to chase after her through the forest.
-They are unable to reach her after Portia found a crucifix on the ground to protect herself as she manages to reach the boys' campsite.
+The aswangs are infuriated by the death of Monica after realizing Portia's actions and begin to chase after her through the forest.
+They are unable to reach her after Portia finds a crucifix on the ground to protect herself as she manages to reach the boys' campsite.

-The teens intend to escape using their van but are surrounded by the tribe after Portia dropped the crucifix.
+The teens intend to escape using their van but are surrounded by the tribe after Portia drops the crucifix.
 As the creatures attack and kill Milo, trying to retrieve the crucifix; Portia and Ricky drive away.
 However, the chieftain chases after them and destroys the van to attack Portia but Ricky manages to defeat and kill him by shooting his cross trinket to his chest using a slingshot.

-Eventually, the teens manage to escape from the barrio en route, after Portia suffered nightmares from the aswangs' recent attacks.
+Eventually, the teens manage to escape from the barrio, after Portia suffers nightmares from the aswangs' attacks.